Cost Savings and Better Patient Education: A Win-Win

 In most hospitals and healthcare facilities, whiteboards are the central communication conduit for patient information, referred to by providers, nursing staff, patient support caretakers and most importantly, patients themselves.
 By using an enterprise-wide interactive patient care solution rather than costly manual whiteboards, healthcare facilities can reduce operating expenses and increase the level of patient literacy through a comprehensive digital education content system.

 Education Compliance with Interactive Whiteboards

-HCI’s Interactive Patient Solutions and Interactive Whiteboards provide an opportunity for healthcare facilities to reduce the costs of printed educational material by monitoring compliance and comprehension rates.
+HCI’s Interactive Whiteboards, Tablets and patient TVs provide an opportunity for healthcare facilities to reduce the costs of printed educational material, and at the same time monitor compliance and comprehension rates across the enterprise.
 Clinicians can assign and push education directly to patients to view on their in-room televisions, send reminders to complete assigned education and clarify questions patients may have while still in care.
-A comprehensive Interactive Patient Care solution can significantly reduce printing costs, promote patient engagement and reduce readmissions, resulting in significant cost savings.
+A comprehensive Interactive Patient Care solution can significantly reduce printing costs, promote patient health literacy and reduce readmissions.